apache/solr/solr/packaging/README.txt

    Scripts to startup, manage and interact with Solr instances.

 example/
+  (Not included in the "slim" release)
   Contains example documents and an alternative Solr home directory containing various examples.

 modules/
+  (Not included in the "slim" release)
   Contains modules to extend the functionality of Solr.
   Libraries for these modules can be found under modules/*/lib

 prometheus-exporter/
+  (Not included in the "slim" release)
   Contains a separate application to monitor Solr instances and export Prometheus metrics

 docker/